AhmedKhaledAK/Kemai-Android/README.md

 # Kemai-Android
-Read Lists from Firebase in an effective and easy way.
+Read Lists from Firebase in an easy way.

 Firebase doesn't deal with lists / arrays, but sometimes we need to read simple lists to use it in our app.
 This Library enables you to read Lists from any JSON generators that do not support lists / arrays.